Operation Mechanism

 - Each function instance provides 512MB of /tmp temporary storage space

-- Suitable for temporary file read/write during a single execution process
+- Suitable for reading and writing temporary files during a single execution

 - Temporary storage may be cleared after function execution completes

-- The current runtime environment is based on CentOS 7.2, but should not depend on a specific operating system or version because the runtime environment may be updated at any time
+- The current runtime environment is based on CentOS 7.2, but should not rely on specific operating systems or versions as the runtime environment may be updated at any time

 Supported Runtimes

-CloudBase Cloud Functions supports multiple programming language runtimes:
+CloudBase cloud function supports multiple programming language runtimes:

 | Language | Supported Versions |